 If you have pets or just love animals, you may have wished from time to time that you could have real conversations with them.
 Wouldn't it be nice to be able to talk with your dog about how your day at school went?

-If you’re WONDERing why some birds imitate sounds they hear, it’s because they’re creatures.
-They feel a need to be able to interact with those around them.
+If you're WONDERing why some birds imitate sounds they hear, it's because they're creatures.
+They feel a need to be able to interact and fit in with those around them.
 When kept as pets, these birds see their human owners as their family and want to communicate with them.

-Since a human owner usually can’t learn a bird’s “language,” the bird instead tries to learn the language of its owner.
-Although these birds are often quite intelligent, imitation is still the best that they can manage.
-Mimicry becomes a way for them to get attention and interact with their owners.
+Since a human owner usually can't learn a bird's "language," the bird instead tries to learn the language of its owner.
+These birds are often quite intelligent and mimicry becomes a way for them to get attention and interact with their owners.

 If you want to have a bird that talks as a pet, the best thing to do is to find a bird that already knows how to imitate sounds.
 Even if a bird knows how to imitate a few sounds, though, you'll still need to spend lots of time training it and providing positive interactions to encourage more "talking."